isomerpages/pa-corp/index.md

   apologise for any inconvenience caused. <br><br> During the downtime, you can visit the CCs, imPAct@Hong Lim Green and PAssion Wave for urgent over-the-counter transactions from 1 March 25, 10am to 3 March 25, 6pm. <br>
-  For FAQs regarding this downtime, please visit <a href="https://www.onepa.gov.sg/faq">onePA</a>.
-For enquiries and feedback, please visit the <a href="www.pa.gov.sg/feedback"> feedback page</a>.
+  For FAQs regarding this downtime, please visit the <a href="https://www.onepa.gov.sg/faq">onePA website</a>.
+For enquiries and feedback, please visit our <a href="www.pa.gov.sg/feedback">feedback page</a>.
 sections:
   - hero:
       background: /images/27Sep_PA_Corp_Site_Banner_Website_V2_1900x760v3_L.png